Skip to main content

 If you’ve had extensive damage to your home, you’ll need to call in a structural engineer to look at what’s left and determine how much has to be replaced.
 From there, you’ll need to talk to a contractor and figure out how much repairs will cost and how to proceed.
 You should never try to conduct these repairs on your own.

-Preventing Termite Damage in Sacramento
+Preventing Termite Damage

 Of course, hands-down, the best way to deal with termite damage is to prevent it from happening in the first place!
 One of the best investments you can make in your home is getting it treated for termites on a regular basis.
 This can save you thousands in damage repair and may even keep your home from being destroyed.